devopsgroup-io/catapult/README.md

 ### 6. **Email:**
 1. **SendGrid** sign-up and configuration
-    1. Create a New Relic account at https://sendgrid.com/
+    1. Create a SendGrid account at https://sendgrid.com/
     2. Sign in to your SendGrid account
     3. Go to Settings > API Keys.
     4. Generate an API key named "Catapult" and place at `~/secrets/configuration.yml["company"]["sendgrid_api_key"]`